To provide a construction service in the ACT, you will need a licence.

 - Referee Statement [DOCX 73.6 KB]

-Please email the application form and supporting evidence to cwpl@act.gov.au to lodge your application.
-Please use the heading ‘Medical Gas Licensing Application’.
+- Email the application form and supporting evidence to cwpl@act.gov.au and use the subject line heading ‘Medical Gas Licensing Application

 Licence classes